GSA/sinwebapp/docs/DEVELOPMENT.md

 ## Database Configuratoin

-The file <i>/sinwebapp/authentication/db_init.py</i> creates Groups, Permissions and Users within three separate functions, using Django's built-in class models.
+The file <i>/sinwebapp/authentication/db_init.py</i> creates Groups, Permissions and Users within three separate functions, using Django's built-in <i>Auth</i> class models.
 These functions are added to the Migration queue within <i>/sinwebapp/authentication/migrations/</i>.

-The initialization script that starts up both container and cloud instances of the application applies these migrations to the host database.
+The files <i>/sinwebapp/api/models.py</i> and <i>/sinwebapp/api/db_init.py<i> create the SIN, Status, Audit and Comment tables and then initialize the tables with constant data.
+These migrations and initializations are added to the Migration queue within <i>/sinwebapp/api/migrations/</i>

 ## Routes & Endpoints